Crazy Taxi (video game)

 is a racing video game developed and published by Sega.
 It is the first game in the Crazy Taxi series.
-The game was first released in arcades in 1999 and then was ported to the Dreamcast in 2000.
-Gameplay is based on picking up taxi customers and driving to their destination as quickly as possible.
-Reception to Crazy Taxi has been mostly positive.
-It was ported to other platforms numerous times, including the PlayStation 2 and GameCube by Acclaim in 2001, and then Windows in 2002, becoming Sega's first multi-platform game after the company transitioned to third-party.
+In the game, players are tasked with picking up taxi customers and driving to their destination as quickly as possible.
+It was first released in arcades in 1999 then ported to other consoles starting with the Sega Dreamcast in 2000.